Watch our e-Learning video to learn about the tax deductibility of medical expenses.

-R&R costs that qualify for tax deduction as a business expense are capped at $300,000 for every relevant 3-year period, starting from the year in which the R&R costs are incurred.
+R&R expenditure that qualifies for tax deduction as a business expense is capped at $300,000 for every relevant 3-year period, starting from the year in which the R&R expenditure is incurred.

 The Section 14N deduction must be claimed by the company over 3 consecutive Years of Assessment (YAs) starting from the year in which the R&R expenditure is incurred (i.e. 1/3 of the R&R expenditure is to be claimed in each of the 3 YAs).

-Any R&R costs that are not claimed in the YA relating to the basis period in which they are incurred do not qualify for tax deduction in subsequent YAs.
+Any R&R expenditure that is not claimed in the YA relating to the basis period in which it is incurred does not qualify for tax deduction in subsequent YAs.